 2. Help Build Muscle Strength

 Jumping jacks also help build muscle strength, especially in the muscles engaged in the jump – your calves, hip abductors and adductors, shoulder abductors and adductors, and your core muscles, including your abs and lower back muscles.
-Which is why they’re so great as part of a high-intensity interval training routine or drill.1 2
+Which is why they’re so great as part of a high-intensity interval training

 3. Boost Your Heart Rate